mrcloudmustache/aws-solutions-architect/data-ml.md

   * Can run SQL queries accross different data sources
   * Use data connectors that run on Lambda - Query CloudWatch logs, DynamoDB, RDS etc...
   * Results are stored back in S3
+## EMR
+* Creates Hadoop clusters for big data analysis of large amounts of data
+* Clusters are made up of hundreds of EC2 instances
+* Big data processing with Apache Spark, HBase Presto, Flink
+* Master and core nodes are long running
+* Task nodes just run task - spot instances

+## QuickSite
+* Serverless ML BI service for creating dahsboards
+* Integrates with Athena and Redshift

+## AWS Lake Formation
+* Data lake - central location for all analytics data
+* Can combine structured and unstructured data
+* Out of the box blueprints: S3, RDS,NoSQL and Relational DB
+* Fine grained access control at the row and column level
+* Built on AWS Glue
+* Data Lake is stored in S3
+* Allows you to centralize permissions between multiple sources

+## Amazon Managed Streaming for Apache Kafka (Amazon MSK)
+* Alternative to Amazon Kinesis
+* Fully managed Apache Kafka
+* Data is stored on EBS volumes for an unlimited time
+* MSK serverless is an option
+* It runs open-source versions of Apache Kafka
+* Consumers - Kinesis Data Analytics for Apache Flink, AWS Glue, Lambda, Customer applications(EC2, ECS, EKS)